 3. Water Main Break

-A water main break can result in your tap water turning brown.
-If you cannot locate the source of rusty water, you should contact the city authorities to inquire about any incidents of water main breaks.
+A break in the water main can cause your tap water to turn brown.
+If you can’t find the source of the issue yourself, getting in touch with city authorities about any recent water main incidents is a good step.

 4. Water Table Shifts